-- 4. The first CCF was prepared to address the difficulties faced by the country during the period of transition to democratic forms of governance and a market economy under the conditions of the newly acquired independence.
+4. The first CCF was prepared to address the difficulties faced by the country during the period of transition to democratic forms of governance and a market economy under the conditions of the newly acquired independence.
 The CCF foresees a wide range of programme interventions aimed at mitigating the negative impact of the transition period and, at the same time, strengthening of the capacity of the Government and civil society.
-These priorities are reflected in the CCF through its two areas of concentration: - (a) Promotion of sound governance includes three major components: (i) Governance and Democracy Programme; (ii) Programme for the
+These priorities are reflected in the CCF through its two areas of concentration:

+- (a) Promotion of sound governance includes three major components: (i) Governance and Democracy Programme; (ii) Programme for the Formulation and Implementation of a National Development Strategy; (iii) External Resources Management Programme; - (b) Promotion of sustainable livelihoods consists of three thematic groups: (i) Poverty Alleviation Programme; and (ii) Enterprise and Trade Development Programme; (iii) Gender-in-Development Programme.

-- Formulation and Implementation of a National Development Strategy; (iii) External Resources Management Programme; - (b) Promotion of sustainable livelihoods-consists of three thematic groups: (i) Poverty Alleviation Programme; (ii) Enterprise and Trade Development Programme; (iii) Gender-in-Development Programme. - Within the framework of the promotion of sound governance, UNDP has achieved significant progress in providing socio-economic policy advice to the Government through the organization of research on a set of issues of critical importance for national development.
+5. Within the framework of the promotion of sound governance, UNDP has achieved significant progress in providing socio-economic policy advice to the Government through the organization of research on a set of issues of critical importance for national development.
 During the first CCF period, UNDP contributed to the preparation of national laws and government policies.
-The human rights agenda in the country has been promoted through increased support to the national Centre for Human Rights and the nongovernmental organizations (NGO) community.
-Achieving self-sustainability of the Centre will be a main goal of UNDP during the year 2001. - 6.
-The independent judiciary of the Republic of Moldova benefited from a programme in support of legislative reform in the country.
-Moldovan judges have been trained through this programme in the principles and practice of international legislation with a special focus on the European Convention for Human Rights, which has been ratified by the Republic of Moldova.
-UNDP has assisted the Parliament and the Ministry of Justice in elaborating and commenting on other new legislation, which has been developed since the country became independent.
-Over the next year, this programme will be concluded and will cover all major institutions in this field. - 7.
-As the country obtained access to international financial institutions and as a result of its dependency on neighbouring countries for the provision of energy resources, the country's foreign debt has increased considerably.
-UNDP is providing assistance to the Ministry of Finance and the National Bank to record, monitor and analyse their external debt and strengthen the capacity to access more diversified external financing in international markets using the computerized debt-management and financial analysis system, now fully operational, of the United Nations Conference on Trade and Development (UNCTAD). - 8.
-UNDP has been actively supporting the Government, particularly the Ministry of Economy and
+The human rights agenda in the country has been promoted through increased support to the national Centre for Human Rights and the non-governmental organization (NGO) community.
+Achieving self-sustainability of the Centre will be a main goal of UNDP during the year 2001.

+6. The independent judiciary of Moldova benefited from a programme in support of legislative reform in the country.
+Moldovan judges have been trained through this programme in the principles and practice of international legislation with a special focus on the European Convention for Human Rights, which has been ratified by Moldova.
+UNDP has assisted the Parliament and the Ministry of Justice in elaborating and commenting on other new legislation, which has been developed since Moldova became independent.
+Over the next year, this programme will be concluded and will cover all major institutions in this field.

+7. As Moldova obtained access to international financial institutions and as a result of its dependency on neighbouring countries for the provision of energy resources, the country's foreign debt has increased considerably.
+UNDP is providing assistance to the Ministry of Finance and the National Bank to record, monitor and analyse their external debt and strengthen the capacity to access more diversified external financing in international markets using computerized debt management and financial analysis system now fully operational of the United Nations Conference on Trade and Development (UNCTAD).

-Reforms - the coordinating body for donor assistance - to build capacity to coordinate this flow of assistance and to mobilize additional financial resources.
+8. UNDP has been actively supporting the Government, particularly the Ministry of Economy and Reforms - the coordinating body for donor assistance - to build capacity to coordinate this flow of assistance and to mobilize additional financial resources.
 UNDP also provided policy advice for the elaboration of a Trade Development and Export Promotion Strategy, the establishment of a Social and Economic Information Centre and the creation of the National Agency for Foreign Investment Promotion.